inferno-collection/Docs/docs/fire-alarm-reborn/developers/tool.md

 This cycles through created alarm systems inside this draft file.

 :::warning
-If you see the warning below at the bottom of your screen, you are too far from the centre location of your alarm system.
+If you see the warning below at the bottom of your screen, you are too far from the centre location of your Alarm System.

 ![Too far away!](assets/distance.png)
 :::